mathildor/TF-SegNet/README.md

 ### AirNet Basic
 - Four encoders and four decoders
 - Stochastic gradient descent optimizer
-- Variance scale weight initializer
+- Xavier initializer

 ### AirNet Basic dropout
 Same architecture as Basic, except for dropoutlayers that are added after the pooling layers, with a dropout rate of 0.5.

 ### AirNet Extended
 The extended model is much larger and has 5 encoders and 5 decoders.
-It takes longer time to train, is slower during inference, but achieves higher performance when trained sufficiently.
+It takes longer time to train, it is slower during inference, but achieves higher performance when trained sufficiently.

 - Five encoder and decoders
+- Adagrad optimizer
--
+- Variance scale weight initializer

 ### AirNet Extended dropout
 Same architecture as Extended, except for dropoutlayers that are added after the pooling layers, with a dropout rate of 0.5.